InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 Let's talk about participation.
 There is a continuum of participation in an InnerSource community.
-There are people not even aware of the community, _Newcomers_ which are aware of the community but have not yet used or contributed to the software, _consumers_ which already use the software, _contributors_ who have made at least one contribution and _TCs_, who take responsibility for both the software and the community.
+There are people not even aware of the community, _newcomers_ which are aware of the community but have not yet used or contributed to the software, _consumers_ which already use the software, _contributors_ who have made at least one contribution and _TCs_, who take responsibility for both the software and the community.
 As a TC, you are responsible for moving